H. James Shea Jr.: State politics and anti-war activism

 In 1968, state representative Joseph G. Bradley decided against running for reelection in the newly drawn 12th Middlesex district and instead challenged longtime 3rd district congressman Philip J. Philbin in the September 17 Democratic Party primary.
 Philbin, the second highest ranking member of the House Armed Services Committee, was perceived as being hawkish on Vietnam, while Bradley, one of the first politicians in the state to oppose the bombing of North Vietnam, aligned himself with the anti-war faction of the party.
 Shea endorsed Bradley and mounted a campaign to succeed him in the state house.
 While Bradley was not successful in his race, Shea was.
 He surprised poll watchers by ending up the top Democratic vote-getter in the district, receiving 277 more votes than Bradley's seatmate, Paul F. Malloy.
 Malloy and Shea bested Republican nominees Wigmore A. Pierson and Nelson M. Silk Jr. in the November general election.

-He was opposed to the Vietnam War, and he drafted a bill challenging its constitutionality, thus enabling Massachusetts residents to ignore the draft.
+Shea was opposed to the Vietnam War, and sponsored a bill under which Massachusetts residents could refuse to fight abroad in undeclared wars, thereby setting up a possible constitutional test of the Viet Nam War.
+The landmark legislation was passed by the legislature and signed into law by the governor.
+Though it was later overturned by the Supreme Court, Shea's bill had wide-reaching impact at the time, including the passage of the War Powers Act in 1974, which limited the amount of time in which a President could conduct military operations before going to Congress for a declaration of war or other justification.

 Death and funeral

 On May 8, 1970, Shea and his wife went to the home of Joseph M. McDonnell, a Newton alderman and friend, where they spent the evening socializing.
 Upon returning to their residence on Princess Road in West Newton at approximately 12:30 the following morning, Shea went to an upstairs room he used as an office and closed the door.
 When his wife went to check on him, he raised the .38 caliber Smith & Wesson revolver he owned to his head and fired.
 He had reportedly been under "political pressure" at the time.
-After Shea's wife phoned McDonnell, who called the police, Shea was transported to Newton-Wellesley Hospital, where he was declared dead on arrival at 12:55am.
+After Shea's wife phoned McDonnell, who called the police, Shea was transported to Newton-Wellesley Hospital, where he was declared dead on arrival at 12:55 am.

 Following services at Our Lady Help of Christians Church in Newtonville on May 11, Shea was buried in St. Joseph Cemetery in West Roxbury.
 Attendees at the funeral included U.S. Senator Ted Kennedy, Congressman Philip Philbin, Massachusetts Attorney General Robert H. Quinn, and state treasurer Robert Q. Crane.
 Senate President Maurice A. Donahue and House Speaker David M. Bartley were among the honorary pallbearers.